WNBARookie/Laser-Tag-System/README.md

 Before the game starts there is a 30 second warning to prepare.

+Click countdown button to pause countdown if needed.
+Click again to resume countdown.

 ## Play Action Instructions:

 \*In order to get the music to start playing, randomly click anywhere on the screen.
 This is needed due to browser restrictions needing user interaction before auto playing any audio